lucademers/antivirus-amsi-compatibility/README.md

 ## Contributing

 Contributions are welcome!
-If you have updated information or notice any discrepancies, please open an issue or submit a pull request.
-Your input helps keep this resource accurate and useful for the community.
+For updates or corrections, please open an issue or submit a pull request.

 ## Disclaimer